bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- mist
+- fog
 - 98% humidity
-- 5 mph wind
+- 8 mph wind
 - 0.03 inches of precipitation in the past 24 hours

 ## Temperature History